expo/sentry-expo/README.md

 ### Self-hosting OTA?

-If you're self-hosting your Over the Air Updates (this means you run `expo export` instead of `expo publish`, you need to:
+If you're self-hosting your Over the Air Updates (this means you run `expo export` instead of `expo publish`), you need to:

-- replace `hooks.postPublish` in Step 3 above with `hooks.postExport` (everything else stays the same)
+- replace `hooks.postPublish` in your `app.json` file with `hooks.postExport` (everything else stays the same)
 - add the `RewriteFrames` integration to your `Sentry.init` call like so:

 ```js